-Saints issues43 and agreed that the remaining claims in cause number 141-252083-11-the claims for attorney's fees, conversion, violations of business and commerce code section 16.29, damages for breach of fiduciary duty (as opposed to the predicate for a constructive trust), the action to quiet title, and for an accounting-should be severed and stayed.
+On March 2, 2015, the trial court, except as to claims involving All Saints Episcopal Church, granted Appellees' motion and denied the TEC parties' motion.
+The parties filed supplemental summary judgment motions to address the All Saints issues 43 and agreed that the remaining claims in cause number 141-252083-11-the claims for attorney's fees, conversion, violations of business and commerce code section 16.29, damages for breach of fiduciary duty (as opposed to the predicate for a constructive trust), the action to quiet title, and for an accounting-should be severed and stayed.

-In their summary judgment motion relating to All Saints Episcopal Church, 44 Appellees argued that the Corporation held legal title to two of the All Saints properties-the sanctuary and parish hall on 5001 Crestline and the rectory on 5003 Dexter-by virtue of the 1984 judgment's property transfer and that beneficial title was held by the group affiliated with them.
-Ergo, applying the same reasoning as the trial court's previous summary judgment, Appellees were entitled to
+In their summary judgment motion relating to All Saints Episcopal Church,44 Appellees argued that the Corporation held legal title to two of the All Saints properties-the sanctuary and parish hall on 5001 Crestline and the rectory on 5003 Dexter-by virtue of the 1984 judgment's property transfer and that beneficial title was held by the group affiliated with them.
+Ergo, applying the same reasoning as the trial court's previous summary judgment,

-43The record reflects that All Saints had a troubled history with EDFW's leadership.
-Four years after the 1986 agreement between All Saints and EDFW to designate All Saints as EDFW's Cathedral Church, in October 1990, a dispute arose between then-Bishop Pope and All Saints with regard to cathedral status and how the property was held-the bishop wanted title to the property to be held in conformity with EDFW's constitution and canons, while All Saints's vestry wanted to hold it in trust for TEC in conformity with TEC's constitution and canons.

-44The articles of incorporation for All Saints Episcopal Church are contained in the record and indicate that it was incorporated for a fifty-year term in 1953.
-No one has indicated whether any efforts were taken to maintain its incorporated status after 2003 or what effect the lack of status might have, but in their reply to the TEC parties' All Saints motion for summary judgment, Appellees asserted that All Saints's incorporation "in the 1950s has no bearing on this dispute" and that all parties agreed that under EDFW's canons, the All Saints Corporation is merely an "adjunct or instrumentality" of the parish that cannot hold real property.
+- 43. The record reflects that All Saints had a troubled history with EDFW's leadership.
+Four years after the 1986 agreement between All Saints and EDFW to designate All Saints as EDFW's Cathedral Church, in October 1990, a dispute arose between then-Bishop Pope and All Saints with regard to cathedral status and how the property was held-the bishop wanted title to the property to be held in conformity with EDFW's constitution and canons, while All Saints's vestry wanted to hold it in trust for TEC in conformity with TEC's constitution and canons. - 44.
+The articles of incorporation for All Saints Episcopal Church are contained in the record and indicate that it was incorporated for a fifty-year term in 1953.
+No one has indicated whether any efforts were taken to maintain its incorporated status after 2003 or what effect the lack of status might have, but in their reply to the TEC parties' All Saints motion for summary judgment, Appellees asserted that All Saints's incorporation "in the 1950s has

-summary judgment as to those two properties.
+Appellees were entitled to summary judgment as to those two properties.
 Appellees waived their claims to the remaining four All Saints properties "so as to resolve this case without a trial."
 45

-The TEC parties, in their All Saints summary judgment motion, asked the trial court to construe the deeds, to declare the TEC parties the properties' equitable owners, and to remove Appellees as the trustees or owners of legal title.
-The trial court disposed of the All Saints summary judgment motions in its final summary judgment.
+The TEC parties, in their All Saints summary judgment motion, asked the trial court to construe the deeds, to declare the TEC parties the properties' equitable owners, and to remove Appellees as the trustees or owners of legal title.46 The trial court disposed of the All Saints summary judgment motions in its final summary judgment.